huji520/Personal_Style_Synthesis/README.md

 3) os
 4) copy
 5) matplotlib

-The project is build in classes, so the files are using other files in the project, so we need to import them.
-The import line should be: "from FileName import ClassName" or "from Personal_Style_Synthesis.FileName import ClassName", it's depends if you just open the git project after cloning, or creating new project in your local pc.
-If you wish only to import file and not a class (like Constants) you can just wrote "import FileName".
+6) math
+7) imageio
+8) skimage
+9) PIL
+10) scipy

 directories:
-data: includes all the data files (.txt) and the drawings of the participants
+data: includes all the data files (.txt) and the drawings (.png) of the participants.
-ref_pics: includes all the reference pictures
+ref_pics: includes all the reference pictures.
-ref_pics_crop: includes all the cropped reference pictures (with only the active pixels)
+ref_pics_crop: includes all the cropped reference pictures (with only the active pixels).
-sketch_simplification: includes files for implements sketch simplification
+sketch_simplification: includes files for implements sketch simplification.
+articles: includes relevants artical for our project.
+concat: includes results of the Pix2Pix network (input, label, prediction) as one picture.
+dataset: includes results of the Pix2Pix network (input, label, prediction) separte.
+participant_output_data: includes participant draws and graphs.

+Tal:
+clustered_draws: ?

 ##############